 Sales to subsidiaries of Example Ltd. and Ventures Ltd. comprise mainly consulting services.
 Charges are made on a per-hour basis and the rate is set on a cost-plus-margin basis.

 Purchases from RealEstateMasters Ltd. are property rental fees.
-Rental is charged on a per square meter basis and is comparable to market fees in the area.
+Rental is charged on a per square meter basis and is comparable to market fees.

 Loans and dividends are presented below: